maciakl/gopher/README.md

       -version
             display version number and exit
       -wrap
-            build the project and zip it (windows only for now) -scoop
+            build the project and zip it
+     -scoop
             create a scoop manifest file for the project